Ken Lloyd

-Kentaro James Shibuya Lloyd (born 25 March 1976 in London, England), better known as Ken Lloyd, is a British-Japanese musician and singer-songwriter.
+Kentaro James Shibuya Lloyd (ケン・ロイド, Roido Ken), better known as Ken Lloyd, is a British-born musician and singer-songwriter based in Japan.
 Fluent in both Japanese and English, he writes lyrics in both languages.
 He is currently in Oblivion Dust, Atom on Sphere and Fake?, the latter of which is now his solo project.

 Biography

 With an English father lawyer and a Japanese mother, Lloyd graduated from secondary school in London, England and went to college in Japan.
 Once in Japan, he left college to join Oblivion Dust, with guitarist Kazuhito "K.A.Z" Iwaike, drummer Taka Motomura and bassist Derek Forbes.
 Lloyd began his career in the band on guitar but soon switched to lead vocalist.
 He later said that he joined the band whilst he was drunk.
 In response to his parents, who expressed concerns about his future, he printed the message "currently disobeying my parents" on his guitar pick.